 West of Eden

 At 18, I am a cerebral person.
 A good friend named me “The Optimization Machine”.
 I optimized for experience under the constraints of life’s finitude.
 I wanted to grasp every sensory quantum and absorb them.
-I was terribly afraid of time sweeping everything away, and I’d do anything just to log that experience into my life.
+I was terribly afraid of time sweeping everything away, so I logged all of them down.
 The Optimization Machine is who I was, and also what I did not want to become.
 It was the origin of my anxieties, and how I dealt with them.

 At 18, I am a principled person.
 I cared about grand visions.
 I wanted to be good—nay, excellent—no, Great.
 I would not do anything that does not have lasting value.
 I believed that Time, Truth, and Love are interrelated—and with enough philosophical ji-jitsu—are one.